VISITING HOSPITAL

 Level 2 (Special Care)

-This area doesn't appear as "High Tech" as intensive care and encourages the family/whānau to participate more freely in the care of their baby/pēpi.
-In this situation, one Nurse will care for up to five babies.
+This area doesn't appear as "High Tech" as intensive care and encourages the whānau to participate more freely in the care of their pēpi.
+In this situation, one Nurse will care for up to five pēpi.

-Getting to know my baby
+Getting to know my pēpi

 Neonatal Services, Christchurch Women's Hospital